Mobile App Promotion on Twitter

 - Click Manage AppsFlyer on the Manage mobile measurement partners page

 - A notification appears to inform you that you are about to leave Twitter Ads to go to the AppsFlyer website, click Go to AppsFlyer and login to your Dashboard:

 Go to the dashboard of your app and click Integrated Partners on the left bar.

 Enter "Twitter" in the search field and click its logo to open Twitter's configuration window.
 The following screen appears:

-- Accept the Twitter Terms and Conditions for Mobile App Conversion Tracking (MACT).
+- Accept the Twitter Terms and Conditions for Mobile App Conversion Recording (MACT).
 Then the Sign in with Twitter button appears:

 - Click the Sign in with Twitter button.
 This Twitter sign-in window appears: